nmfs-ost/ss3-ssi/ss_gui_readme.txt

 ============================================================================
       3.3.05.1
       2017-07-10
-1. Added the minimum sampmle size to both the length and age comp header tables;
+1. Added the minimum sample size to both the length and age comp header tables;
    the default value is 1 to match SS 3.24.
 2. Added selectivity to use for forecasts (not yet implemented).
 ============================================================================